 Back to School: 11 Ways to Teach Children Internet Safety Best Practices

-NordVPN gives advice for parents and teaches to teach kids about internet safety and cybersecurity.
+NordVPN gives advice for parents and teachers to educate kids on internet safety and cybersecurity.

 Going back to school is an exciting time of the year, but it also means children will be using the Internet on a regular basis at school and at home to complete school assignments.
 That means teaching children internet safety and giving students cybersecurity tips is especially important at this time of year.